-- Make-up hours in the Dental Assisting program must be completed on campus in the scheduled module or course. - Students may not make up more than 20 hours in any module.
+• Students may not make up more than 20 hours in any module.

-Vocational Nursing (Los Angeles, Orange County, and Ontario campuses)
+Vocational Nursing (Los Angeles, Orange County, and Ontario campuses) and Dental Assisting program

-- Students are expected to attend all classes and clinical learning experiences.
-Ultimately, 100% of the clock hour credits must be accounted for, so any absences must be made up in order to pass the current module and prior to advancing to the subsequent module. - Make-up hours in the Vocational Nursing program must be completed on campus, laboratory, or at the assigned clinical sites. - Students must complete all required hours for externship modules or clinical courses to meet graduation requirements.
+Students are expected to attend all classes and clinical learning experiences.
+Ultimately, 100% of the clock hour credits must be accounted for, so any absences must be made up. in order to pass the current module and prior to advancing to the subsequent module.

-Vocational Nursing program (American Career College at St. Francis)
+Vocational Nursing program at American Career College at St. Francis